CAG9/ML_Template/README.md

 # Introduction
-I use this repository as a "template" for machine learning codes
+I use this repository as a "template" for machine learning
 ## Author
-- César Arcos Gonzaléz
+- César Arcos
 ## Contact information
-- racec9999@gmail.com
+- cesar99ag@gmail.com